Mackenzie Crook: Early life

+After moving to London when he was in his early twenties, Crook worked on the comedy circuit, appearing as two characters he created, Mr Bagshawe and Charlie Cheese.
+He went on to appear in shows at the Edinburgh Fringe, where he was spotted by Bob Mortimer.

 Career

 Film and television career

-One of Crook's earliest television appearances was in the 1998 Channel 4 sketch show Barking, as a grotesque schoolteacher called Mr. Bagshaw, who is said to be based on a variety of obnoxious, overbearing science teachers he was taught by while in school.
+One of Crook's earliest television appearances was in the 1998 Channel 4 sketch show Barking as grotesque schoolteacher Mr. Bagshaw, said to be based on a variety of obnoxious overbearing science teachers Crook had in school.

-He was offered his first major television role as a comedy sketch contributor on Channel 4's The Eleven O'Clock Show in 1998, from which Crook was later dropped.
+Crook was offered his first major television role as a comedy sketch contributor on Channel 4's The Eleven O'Clock Show in 1998, from which he was later dropped.
 He was later a member of the main cast of the BBC sketch show TV to Go in 2001.

-In late 1999 he hosted the short-lived ITV1 show Comedy Café in the guise of his Charlie Cheese character.
-The show made by Channel X for ITV1 had Charlie Cheese interviewing various celebrities about their latest live tour, book, album or film release.
+In late 1999, he hosted the short-lived ITV1 show Comedy Café as his Charlie Cheese character.
+The show, made by Channel X for ITV1, had Cheese interviewing celebrities about their latest live tour, book, album or film release.

-In 2001, Crook auditioned for the role of Gareth Keenan in Ricky Gervais/Stephen Merchant popular mockumentary The Office.
-Though it was originally written for a larger, thuggish actor, Crook won the role, and by the end of the series in 2003 had earned two BAFTA nominations.
+In 2001, Crook auditioned for the role of Gareth Keenan in Ricky Gervais' and Stephen Merchant's popular mockumentary The Office.
+Though it was originally written for a larger, thuggish actor, Crook won the role, and in 2001, he was nominated for a British Comedy Award for Best Comedy Breakthrough Artist.

-Crook was featured in Pirates of the Caribbean: The Curse of the Black Pearl (2003), Pirates of the Caribbean: Dead Man's Chest (2006), and Pirates of the Caribbean: At World's End (2007); as Ragetti, a pirate with a comically ill-fitting wooden false eye, who is teamed with Pintel (Lee Arenberg).
+Crook was featured in Pirates of the Caribbean: The Curse of the Black Pearl (2003), Pirates of the Caribbean: Dead Man's Chest (2006), and Pirates of the Caribbean: At World's End (2007), as Ragetti, a pirate with a comically ill-fitting wooden false eye, who is teamed with Pintel (Lee Arenberg).

-He has appeared in adverts as the character for Visa and M&Ms. He has also featured as himself in adverts for MTV and Film Four and as a voiceover artiste for motor insurance company Green Flag in 2007.
-In 2010 he provided a voice over in an advertisement for the electrical retailer Currys.
+Crook has appeared in adverts as the character for Visa and M&Ms. He has also been heard as himself in adverts for MTV and Film4, and as a voiceover artiste for motor insurance company Green Flag in 2007.
+In 2010 he narrated an advertisement for electrical retailer Currys.

-Crook also appeared as Launcelot Gobbo in Michael Radford's 2004 film adaptation of Shakespeare's The Merchant of Venice and had a minor role in the 2004 film Finding Neverland as a theatre usher.
-Other films he has appeared in include The Gathering (2003) and The Brothers Grimm (2005).
+Crook appeared as Launcelot Gobbo in Michael Radford's 2004 film adaptation of Shakespeare's The Merchant of Venice, and had a minor role in the 2004 film Finding Neverland as a theatre usher.
+His other film appearances include The Gathering (2003) and The Brothers Grimm (2005).

-Crook has starred in three of Tim Plester and Ben Gregor's short films: as Gary Tibbs in Ant Muzak (2002), as Servalan in Blake's Junction 7 (2004), and as Glorious George in World of Wrestling (2006).
-All three of these films have been released on DVD.
-He has also voiced in a television series called Modern Toss and has featured in I Want Candy as Mr Dulberg, a quirky university professor, and voiced a character called Rolli Bobbler in the English version of an animated film from Finland called Quest for a Heart (original Finnish name Röllin Sydän).
+He has starred in three of Tim Plester and Ben Gregor's short films: as Gary Tibbs in Ant Muzak (2002), as Servalan in Blake's Junction 7 (2004), and as Glorious George in World of Wrestling (2006), all released on DVD.
+He has done voice-over in the TV series Modern Toss, was featured in I Want Candy as Mr Dulberg, a quirky university professor; and voiced Rolli Bobbler in the English version of an animated film from Finland called Quest for a Heart (original Finnish name Röllin Sydän).
 He also performed a duet with Ricky Gervais in the 2007 Concert for Diana.